KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - Grants user and owner execute permissions and others read permissions 7-everybody - Adds execute perms for all
-8-James_Bond - Gives the owner and group no perms and others all perms(I see what you did there)
+8-James_Bond - Gives the owner and group no perms and others all perms(I see what you did there) 9-John_Doe - Changes the mode of the file by giving owner all perms, group read and execute perms and others write and execute perms